-San Diego Safari Park tickets are $52 per adult and $42 per child (3-11), and free for kids 2 and under.
+San Diego Safari Park tickets are $54 per adult and $44 per child (3-11), and free for kids 2 and under.
 If you purchase your tickets online, you can avoid the line at the ticket booth and just head to the entrance upon arriving.
 I didn’t have the tickets when I go there and had to wait in the line which was about 20 minutes.
 Check HERE for $42.99 tickets for adults and kids.

 Your entry ticket gives you admission to the San Diego Safari Park, Africa Tram ride, and regularly scheduled shows.